 Enhanced Representation Agreement: Section 9: Allows you to name a person(s) to make minor and major health care, personal caredecisions, including decisions to accept or refuse life support or life-prolonging medical interventions for you.
 It is a written legally binding document.

 Advance Directive: Allows you, as a capable adult, to consent or refuse consent to specific health care treatments (definitions below) in the event you become incapable.
 It may not include anything that is prohibited by law or an instruction to omit to do anything that is required by law (for example providing food and fluids).
 It is a written legal binding document.

-Registering with the BC Transplant Organ Registry is the best way to record your decisions to be an organ donor, and ensures that health care providers in every hospital in B.C. have access to your confidential donor information.
+Registering with BC Transplant Organ Registry is best way to record your decisions to organ donor, and ensures that health care providers in every hospital in B.C. have access to confidential donor information.
 You can sign up online or call 1 800 663-6189 to get a registration form in the mail.